namelessiw/Jump-Bruteforcer/README.md

 Then you can click 'Start search' and get up and grab a cup of coffee.
 Hopefully it will be done when you get back.
 You can right click the inputs list to copy it to the clipboard.

-The bruteforcer supports solids, playerkillers, water (1, 2, & 3), platforms, and vines.
+The bruteforcer supports solids, playerkillers, water (1, 2, & 3), platforms, vines, and gravity flippers.
-Notable unsupported objects include gravity flippers and anything dynamic (jump refreshers, apple animations, etc.).
+Notable unsupported objects include anything dynamic (jump refreshers, apple animations, etc.).

 ## Limitations
 - Memory and time intensive for large-screens